stavrosmachinima/glados-tts/README.md

 # GLaDOS Text-to-speech (TTS) Voice Generator
+This project is compatible with Python versions 3.9, 3.10, 3.11, and 3.12.
+It has been primarily developed and tested with Python 3.10.

 Neural network based TTS Engine.

 If you want to just play around with the TTS, this works as stand-alone.